 Phebe is a PhD student in the Faculty of Engineering working on molecular simulations of CO2 capture.
 After attending our “Communicating research beyond academia” workshop Phebe was inspired to collaborate with the team and share with us her experience.

 Tips for achieving work and life balance during the PhD

-When I first started the PhD, the most common advice I heard from other PhD students was to “pace myself”.
+When I first started my PhD, the most common advice I heard from other PhD students was to “pace myself”.
 In the beginning, I did not quite understand it because I was used to turning in assignments and writing deadlines in my calendar.
-However, in my case, the PhD has been a very different experience to anything I had lived before.
+However, in my case, the PhD has been a very different experience from anything I had lived before.

 During the first year, you can feel a bit lost and quite overwhelm by the amount of information and studies you want to read.
 It is like standing on a beach, admiring the vastness of the sea of information in front of you.
 You have to get across, but you actually do not know how, or which direction to take.
 Going through all this can be tiring.
 The number of papers you accumulate in your files seems to grow endlessly.

 That is when I understood the “pacing” advice.
 You need time to process everything you read, but also to reflect on how that new information changes your own project and expectations.
 Each new piece of data can be a part of the PhD puzzle.
 You might not know where it will fit at the end, or even if you are going to use it at all, but you try to keep it just in case.

 Get peer support

 What helped me to emerge from the piles of papers was the fact that I am part of the Grantham Centre for Sustainable Futures (GCFSF).
 As a Grantham Scholar, we have training sessions and workshops that are not usually part of the PhD program of the University.
 During these sessions, I met many other PhD students working on projects surrounding sustainability topics, but from different disciplines.